Amphetamine Overdose: Symptoms, Treatment, And Risk Of Death

 Amphetamine increases the activity of the neurotransmitters dopamine and norepinephrine in the brain.
 In addition, it also induces the release of other neurotransmitters.
 They are epinephrine, histamine, and serotonin.

-Having high levels of dopamine in the brain gives the feelings of pleasure and reward.
+Having high levels of dopamine in the brain gives a feeling of pleasure and reward.
 Of course, this is the reason why Amphetamine is very addictive and quitting is such a tough task.

 When one overdoses, the first set of symptoms is mainly excitatory in nature.
 However, within hours, the Amphetamine binding sites in the brain will become full.
 After, when the excitation plunges, the symptoms of depression begin to manifest.

 Amphetamine Overdose Death

-Sometimes, accidental or intentional overdose may cause death.
+Sometimes, an accidental or intentional overdose may cause death.
 However, there are only a few such instances.
 Furthermore, the risk of death is higher if one overdoses it with other drugs.
 Also, there is a high chance to die due to the overdose if one has certain conditions.
 They include high blood pressure or had some heart disorders at birth.

 Tragically, there are certain symptoms that usually precede death.
 They include hyperthermia, convulsions, and very low blood pressure.

 Emergency Treatment Of Amphetamine Overdose

 Treatments are supportive in nature and aim to relieve the signs of overdose.
-While, there is no known antidote to treat Amphetamine overdose.
+While there is no known antidote to treat Amphetamine overdose.
 Still, there are medications help to improve the overdose symptoms and ease the recovery.
-Fortunately, an immediate treatment produces successful results in almost every case of overdose.
+Fortunately, the immediate treatment produces successful results in almost every case of overdose.